rey-Lii/mci-ad-risk-assessment/README.md

 | 3 years | 0.861 | 0.761 | 0.1463 | 0.759 | 0.619 | 0.2042 |
 | 5 years | 0.887 | 0.877 | 0.1378 | 0.778 | 0.762 | 0.2024 |

-The frozen ADNI-trained system was evaluated on NACC without model retraining, feature revision, hyperparameter reselection, or initial external recalibration.
+The frozen ADNI-trained system was evaluated zero-shot on NACC without retraining, feature changes, hyperparameter reselection, or external recalibration.
+These remain the primary external-validation results.

-External AUROC ranged from **0.719 to 0.778** across the four prediction horizons.
-The zero-shot predictions remained the primary external-validation results, while calibration and secondary recalibration analyses were evaluated separately.
+In a separate cross-fitted recalibration analysis, the mean absolute calibration gap decreased from **0.0666** to **0.0268** with intercept-only recalibration and to **0.0340** with intercept-and-slope recalibration, while the prediction models remained frozen.

 ---